yao8839836/PTM/README.md

 # Data

-The Copyright of the dataset used in the paper belongs to  China Knowledge Centre for Engineering Sciences and Technology [CKCEST] (http://zcy.ckcest.cn/tcm/).
+The Copyright of the dataset used in the paper belongs to  China Knowledge Centre for Engineering Sciences and Technology [CKCEST](http://zcy.ckcest.cn/tcm/).
 The dataset is for research use only.

 98,334 raw prescriptions with herbs and symptoms are in `/data/prescriptions.txt` .
 Each line is for a prescription, symptoms are on the left and herbs are on the right.